 The author William Hart Hayt, first of all, introduces the basic technique of circuit analysis.
 Starting with Ohm’s Law, Kirchhoff’s voltage and current laws, and Nodal and Mesh analysis.
 Then circuit simplification techniques are explained, like, source transformation, star-delta transformation, maximum power transfer theorem, and Thevenin and Norton Theorem.
 Secondly, the author Hayt starts with an Operational Amplifier with simple circuits like comparators and instrumentation amplifiers.

-Thirdly, he talks about capacitors and inductors, and their time-response to the Resistor-Capacitor (RC) and Resistor-Inductor (RL) network.
-Then he grows his discussion on Resistor-Indicator-Capacitor (RLC) and RLC series and parallel networks and their transient response.
+Thirdly, he talks about capacitors and inductors, and their time response to the Resistor-Capacitor (RC) and Resistor-Inductor (RL) network.
+Then he grows his discussion on the Resistor-Indicator-Capacitor (RLC) and RLC series and parallel networks and their transient response.

 Fourthly, the concept of Alternating current is emphasized, starting with force and natural response, phasors, superposition, and source transformation in AC explained.
 Then the power perspective of the AC circuit is discussed, introducing actual, apparent, and reactive powers.